csanjiti1/sanjiti.github.io/README.md

 **Phone**: +1 773-677-8233

 #  About Me
 Hello All!
-My name is sanjiti , currently working as Business reporting analyst for Tata Consultancy Services, Client Partner-CNA
+My name is sanjiti , currently working as Business reporting analyst for Tata Consultancy Services, Client Partner-CNA.
 Results-oriented and detail-driven BI Developer with 5 years of experience creating and implementing end-to-end business intelligence solutions.
 Proven track record of optimizing data integrity, and driving data-driven decision-making.
 Seeking to contribute technical expertise and analytical skills to a dynamic organization focused on harnessing the power of data for strategic advantage.

 # SkillSet